jlecomte-IED/terraform-aws-lambda/README.md

-# terraform-aws-lambda
+﻿# terraform-aws-lambda

-Description terraform module for deploying a lambda aws (lambda, cloudwatch) in a blink ⚡️
+Description : terraform module for deploying a lambda aws (lambda, cloudwatch) in a blink ⚡️

-The module includes the capability to launch PHP lambda thanks to custom runtimes and layers.
+The module inludes the capability to deploy a lambda in PHP thanks to custom layers.

 ## example